How does a digital twin work?

 Digital twins are virtual representations of the movements, forces, and interactions that assets can undergo in the physical world.
 This lets users engage with dynamic content that is three-dimensional and responsive to their actions in real-time.
 In this virtual environment, they can effectively simulate real-world conditions, what-if scenarios and any circumstance imaginable, and visualize the outcomes instantly on any platform, including mobile devices, computers, and augmented, mixed and virtual reality (AR/MR/VR) devices.

 Each digital twin deployment is unique.
 Deployments often occur in stages, with each phase increasing in complexity and business impact.
-A digital twin can range from a 3D model of a product component to a precise representation of a network or system as vast as a city, with each of its components dynamically linked to engineering, construction and operational data.
+A digital twin can range from a product configurator of a 3D model to a precise representation of a network or system as vast as a city, with each of its components dynamically linked to engineering, construction, operational data, and virtual design.

 As teams across disciplines and locations design, engineer, build, sell and eventually operate and maintain complex builds, digital twins inform their decision-making at every stage of the lifecycle.